MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 2. Use the **&#9655; Run** button to run the SQL script, which creates a new table named **Customer** in the **dbo** schema of the data warehouse.

 3. Then, in the **Explorer** pane, expand **Schemas** > **dbo** > **Tables** and verify that the **Customer** table has been created.
-The SELECT statement returns unmasked data because you are connected as workspace admin which can see unmasked data.
+The SELECT statement returns unmasked data because you are connected as the Workspace Admin which can see unmasked data.

-4. Connect as a test user that's a member of the **viewer** workspace role and run the following T-SQL statement.
+4. Connect as a test user that's a member of the **Viewer** workspace role and run the following T-SQL statement.

     ```sql
     SELECT * FROM dbo.Customer;
     GO
     ```

-    This user has not been granted UNMASK permission so data returned for the FirstName, Phone and Email columns is masked because those columns were defined with a mask in the `CREATE TABLE` statement.
+    The test user has not been granted UNMASK permission so data returned for the FirstName, Phone and Email columns is masked because those columns were defined with a mask in the `CREATE TABLE` statement.

-5. Reconnect as workspace admin and run the following T-SQL to unmask data for the test user.
+5. Reconnect as yourself, the Workspace Admin, and run the following T-SQL to unmask data for the test user.
+Replace 'testuser@testdomain.com' with the name of the user you're testing with who is a member of **Viewer** orkspace role.

     ```sql
-    GRANT UNMASK ON dbo.Customer TO [testUser@testdomain.com];
+    GRANT UNMASK ON dbo.Customer TO [testuser@testdomain.com];
     GO
     ```